 Your Health Information Rights

-Request restrictions on certain uses and disclosures.
-You have the right ask for restrictions on how your health information is used or to whom your information is disclosed, even if the restriction affects your treatment or our payment or health care operation activities.
-Or, you may want to limit the health information provided to family or friends involved in your care or payment of medical bills.
-You may also want to limit the health information provided to authorities involved with disaster relief efforts.
-However, we are not required to agree in all circumstances to your requested restriction.
+Request Restrictions on Certain Uses and Disclosures.
+You have the right to ask for restrictions on how your health information is used or to whom your information is disclosed, even if the restriction affects your treatment or our payment or health care operation activities.
+For example, you may want to limit the health information provided to a family member involved in your care or payment of medical bills, so that they are not informed about a certain diagnosis.
+We are not required to agree to your requested restriction in all circumstances, but we will make reasonable efforts to accommodate your requests that do not affect your care.
+If you receive certain medical devices (e.g., life-supporting devices used outside our facility), you may object to the release of your identifying information for purposes of tracking the medical device.

-As applicable, receive confidential communication of health information.
-You have the right to ask that we communicate your health information to you in different ways or places.
+Receive Confidential Communication of Health Information.
+You have the right to ask that we communicate your health information to you in a specific manner.
 For example, you may wish toreceive information about your health status in a special, private room or through a written letter sent to an alternate address.
 You will be asked to make requests for confidential communications in writing.
 We will accommodate reasonable requests.

 This Notice of Medical Information Privacy is Effective April 14, 2003.

 Revision Date: February 1, 2007